 The Museum is exempt from federal income taxes under the provision of Section 501(c)(3) of the Internal Revenue Code, and is also exempt from state income taxes under Chapter 104 of Title 54, Revised Statutes of the New Jersey Law.
-The Museum has also been classified as entities that are not private foundations within the meaning of Section 509(a) and qualify for deductible contributions as provided in Section 170(b)(1)(A)(vi).
+The Museum has also been classified as an entity that is not a private foundation within the meaning of Section 509(a) and qualifies for deductible contributions as provided in Section 170(b)(1)(A)(vi).
 Accordingly, no provision for federal or state income taxes has been presented in the accompanying financial statements.